zaimabdullah/laravel-social-media-website/NOTE_ME.md

 ## Depends on how am going to make the request, 1- if using the inertia form submission, then going to redirect the user back() 2- if using axios, then onsuccess + onerror

-- Later we will do optimization on query of reactions and users that shown in telescope it was running a lot of times

 - BUG: if you are the admin user of a group, you still can see the pin icon on a other member post that created on your group but inside their user profile page.
 Also visible in home page too.

 ### UNDERSTANDING REGEX:
 ### (https?:\/\/[^\s<]+)